-UW-Madison does not provide attorneys or legal assistance.
+UW-Madison does not provide attorneys or legal assistance to victims or alleged perpetrators of sexual assault, domestic violence, dating violence or stalking.
 There are legal resources available in the Madison community.

 Domestic Abuse Intervention Services (DAIS) has a legal advocacy program for victims of sexual assault, domestic violence, dating violence and/or stalking, and they can be reached here: